ayukamik/stats-507/README.md

 Files:
   - FinalProject_AyukaMikami.pdf: 2 page summary paper of the project.
-  - FinalProject_AyukaMikami.ipynb: Python code for the project.
+  - FinalProject_AyukaMikami.ipynb: Python code of the project.